 "Rubellite" Tourmaline 7.5ct.

 Uvite: The Uvite Tourmaline species often contains inclusions and is rarely faceted into gemstones.
 Uvite intermixes with the Dravite species, and the two species cannot be individually identified or separated without advanced testing.
-According to the sellers of the the two red Brazilian Tourmalines shown below, these gems are from deposits known to be Uvite.
-Both gems are strongly magnetic due to iron (Fe2+) from mixing with Schorl.
+According to the sellers of the two red Brazilian Tourmalines shown below, these gems are from deposits known to be Uvite.
+Both gems are strongly magnetic due to iron (Fe2+) derived from mixing with Schorl.

 Brownish Red Uvite (1.47ct, Strong, SI 243)